-Some of you may have heard of this thing that has been making its rounds across the internet over the pass few years and lately even into print media.
+Some of you may have heard of this thing that has been making its rounds across the internet over the pass few years and lately even onto Netflix.
 It’s called Minimalism.

 Minimalism is all about reducing what you have to the bare essentials.
 It’s often mistaken as simply throwing everything you own away and living out of a small back pack, but that’s incorrect.

 Minimalism is about just having things that add value to your life and not holding on to or purchasing extra things that don’t.

 For example: If a car adds value to your life because it allows you to get your family to important events, then that is fine.
 However, if it’s just you and your wife and you own a car each, both take the train to work but occasionally both need to drive somewhere on the weekends, maybe your cars aren’t adding as much value as you thought.
 Just expenses, maintenance and stress.